Leah wanted to do something new with her favourite local artist, Marelise, from Ubuso Studios. So we did!

 They offered two slots for the workshop, which I thought was great.
 We chose to book Tuesday morning at 10 am instead of the evening 6 pm class.

 Lino printing or Block printing was first used by the artists of Die Brücke in Germany between 1905 and 1913, where it had been similarly used for wallpaper printing.
 Linoleum is a floor covering that dates to the 1860s.

 It is a printmaking technique which can be done by hand or with a press on paper or fabric.
 You use a sharp knife (chisel) to cut out a design on a piece of linoleum and then cover it with ink so that the uncarved parts make a mirror image print of your design on the paper or fabric.
 The linoleum is inked with a roller, called a brayer.

 They were taught how to safely use a very sharp chisel to cut out their chosen design.
 They had to understand the concept of mirror images and they worked carefully to transfer the inked lino design to paper without smudging it.

 They were both very chuffed with their prints.
-Megs printed Archie the rabbit and Matt printed Jasper the cat.
+Leah printed Archie the rabbit and Nick printed Jasper the cat.
 The great thing is that the original lino design will last a long time and they can use it over and over with different colours of ink.

 You can buy a starter kit online which includes everything you need, but you will most likely be frustrated and give up on lino printing completely within the first 10 minutes.
 The reason is that the chisels in the starter kits are poor quality.
 Rather go to a well-established art shop or supplier and ask about good quality chisels, rollers and pallet knives for lino cutting and printing.
 Swiss and Japanese made chisels are the best quality.